CeON/fairchive/README.md

 $ ./dev install
 ```

-This will create all the required docker images and containers and run the dataverse installer.
+This will create all the required docker images and containers and run the fairchive installer.
 Installed services and their ports:

 * smtp, UI: 8025 smtp: 1025
 * postgres: 5432
 * solr: 8983
 * keycloak: 7070 (admin dns: local.admin.keycloak non-admin: local.keycloak)
 * glassfish:
-  * 8080: Dataverse
+  * 8080: Fairchive
   * 4848: Admin console
   * 9009: Debug